KuralWhite/KuralWhite/README.md

 # Giorgio Piu
 I am a guy with a lot of creativity and the desire to always learn new things.
 I love HTML and graphics and I spend hours there!
+If you want a conversation with me you can find me on the social networks listed below, or otherwise also on Discord with the name: Kural # 7120

 ## Skills and Experience
 * 🎨 PS, PR, AE, ME